 Students interested to pursue a career in the field of electronic media may choose Mass Communication.
 While those interested in Journalism and writing information may opt for Journalism.
 Students need to study Mass Communication and Journalism in 2021 as it is an ever-growing sector and there is a constant need for quality reporters in the media.

-what is the Eligibility Criteria for Bachelor of Journalism and Mass Communication (BJMC) in 2021
+what is the Eligibility Criteria for Bachelor of Journalism and Mass Communication (BJMC)

 Eligibility differs from college to college. we have listed few common eligibility rules below.